HomeBlog HomeYour Affidavit in Lieu of Birth Certificate Playbook

 An Affidavit in Lieu of a Birth Certificate is an legal document used in place of your birth certificate if it’s been lost or stolen.
 This affidavit contains an affirmed statement that outlines details about your birth.

-It must be notarized by an authorized official, like a notary public or commissioner for taking affidavits.
-You can have your Affidavit in Lieu of a Birth Certificate notarized online in 7 minutes here.
+It must be commissioned by an authorized official, like a notary public or commissioner for taking affidavits.
+You can have your Affidavit in Lieu of a Birth Certificate commissioned online in 7 minutes here

 When Do you Need an Affidavit in Lieu of a Birth Certificate?